guilherme-prado-atu-ie/proj-it805-final-project-src/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest new feature for this project
 type: Feature
-title: "[feat] -"
+title: "[Feature] -"
-labels: enhancement
+labels:
+	- feature
+assignees:
-assignees: guilherme-prado-atu-ie
+	- guilherme-prado-atu-ie

 ---